Skip to content

 The one we are focused on is ansible/awx_task

-So let’s get into that docker container:
+Get into that Docker container:

 docker exec -it awx_task /bin/bash

-we are in the /var/lib/awx folder and can see the venv folder in this directory
+We are in the /var/lib/awx folder and can see the venv folder in this directory:

 [root@awx awx]# pwd